TEAMMATES/gsoc-2018/Mudit_Gupta/progress.md

 results.
 PR [Instructor: Help page: Documentation search feature](https://github.com/TEAMMATES/teammates/pull/8951).

 Week 8 retrospect:
 Initial part of this week went into implementing drag and drop feature for Rubric questions.
 However, I faced a lot of complications and the plugin I was using until now wasn't working very well for Rubric questions due to their complex structure.
 The UI was very glitchy and I wasn't able to find a straight forward way to get around it so I decided to keep this issue on hold and move on to the search feature instead.
-The remaining week went into developing the core of the search feature which included indexing the documents and undersstanding how elasticlunr works.
+The remaining week went into developing the core of the search feature which included indexing the documents and understanding how elasticlunr works.
 By the end of the week I had a working prototype ready for review.

 Week 9 Plan:
 - [x] Buffer period to resolve pending issues from week 6-8